Glossary

 White Supremacy Culture

-Characteristics of white supremacy that manifest in organizational culture, and are used as norms and standards without being proactively named or chosen by the full group.
-The characteristics are damaging to both people of color and white people in that they elevate the values, preferences, and experiences of one racial group above all others.
-Organizations that are led by people of color or have a majority of people of color can also demonstrate characteristics of white supremacy culture.
-Kenneth Jones and Tema Okun identified twelve characteristics of white supremacy culture in organizations: Perfectionism, Sense of Urgency, Defensiveness, Quantity of Quality, Worship of the Written Word, Paternalism, Power Hoarding, Fear of Open Conflict, Individualism, Progress is Bigger/More, Objectivity, and Right to Comfort.
-(73)(89)
+Characteristics of white supremacy that manifest in organizational culture and are used as norms and standards without being proactively named or chosen.
+These characteristics are damaging to both people of color and white people because they elevate the values, preferences, and experiences of one racial group above all others.
+Organizations that are led by Black, Indigenous, and People of Color, or employ a majority of Black, Indigenous, and People of Color can also demonstrate characteristics of white supremacy culture.

 White Tears